deehuck/dotfiles/README.md

 # mharrington's Notes

+Everything below is lifted from mharington's repo page.
+This will change overtime as I make my own changes.

 ## Issues

 Currently, there seems to be an issue with gitgutter where it needs different configuration options for debian and OSX.
 The configuration file currently works fine on OSX but will need to be updated to work on debian.
 Fix for this is coming.